quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

     // not all implementations will keep track of full packets, so these are optional header?:PacketHeader,
-    frames?:Array<QuicFrame>, // see appendix for the definitions,
+    frames?:Array<QuicFrame> // see appendix for the definitions }

-    trigger?: string
-}
 ~~~

+For this event, the "trigger" field SHOULD be set (for example to one of the
+values below), as this helps tremendously in debugging.

 Triggers: